-In addition to the collection of movement data, the captiv system also enables the time-synchronous collection of EMG, ECG, acceleration and force data using appropriate supplementary sensors.
-Thus, comprehensive surveys of activities can be carried out and, in particular, physical stress and physiological strain can be recorded, analyzed and evaluated.
+In addition to the collection of movement data, the Captiv system also enables the time-synchronous collection of EMG, ECG, acceleration and force data using appropriate supplementary sensors.
+Thus, comprehensive investigations of activities can be carried out and, in particular, physical stress and physiological strain can be recorded, analyzed and evaluated.

 - SFB 805: Investigation of the human influence on the uncertainty of use

-- Medium-sized businesses 4.0: Analysis of changes in psychophysical stress as a result of the use of assistance systems
+- Mittelstand 4.0: Analysis of changes in psychophysical stress as a result of the use of assistance systems

 - Major airport: measurement of movement data during aircraft handling